exakat/php-dictionary/dictionary/batch.ini.rst

 Batch may mean all at the same time, or it may refers to processing the elements in several small groups.

-Processing in batch is efficient when the overhead of an operation is high per unit (like storing one row at a time in a database), or when processing everything at once requires too much resources.
+Processing in batch is efficient when the overhead of an operation is high per unit, such as storing one row at a time in a database, or when processing everything at once requires too much resources.

+Processing in intermediate size batch may also be more efficient than processing everything by unit, or as a whole.
+It is related to the problem of ``the elephpant and the bananas``.

 .. code-block:: php